NotTaco3/NotTaco3/README.md

 Thank you for understanding!<br>
 -Add Taco_Develops on Discord if you want deeper work or want a developer to work on something (I can do bots, AI's, websites, apps, and more!)<br>

- # 🔮 My Goals
- -I want to bring Lua to the web with my partner [@sahleyis](https://github.com/sahleyis).
-We will slowly add more and more, as we build Lua up more and more.
-We are planning on big things with Lua, and will not stop until Lua has a frontend, backend, and database language/framework that makes it accessible to the web!!<br>
-I want to become a known programmer one day, not famous, just known!<br>

 # 📝 What I hope to build in the future!
 -My own code editor<br>
 -My own website, similar to Scratch but with monetization ability!<br>